sgwade/SortingHat/README.md

 Get Sorted!
 -
 Are you a Ravenclaw, Hufflepuff, Gryffindor, or Slytherin?
-Find out in the console!
+A magical little game that runs from the commmand line.